zdravkov/kendo-docs/web/grid/how-to/Editing/edit-master-row-data-in-detail-template.md

 ---
-title: Edit master row data in detail template
+title: Hierarchy with editable detail grid
-page_title: Edit master row data in detail template
+page_title: Hierarchy with editable detail grid
-description: Edit master row data in detail template
+description: Hierarchy with editable detail grid
 ---

-# Edit master row data in detail template
+# Hierarchy with editable detail grid

-The following runnable sample demonstrates how to create edit functionality in a detail template for data that is part of the mater row record.
+The following runnable sample demonstrates how to edit records in a child grid.

 #### Example: